sunidhii09/Emotify-AI/README.md

 2. **Install Dependencies**: Ensure you have all the necessary dependencies installed.

-3. **Run the System**: Execute the 'playlist-generation.ipynb' script  to start the music system, input your file and enjoy the personalized playlists!
+3. **Run the System**: Execute the 'playlist_generation.ipynb' script  to start the music system, input your file and enjoy the personalized playlists!

 ## Collaborators
 https://github.com/Shivanant